Dremel 4000 vs 3000

 The ball-bearing construction feature allows your rotary tool to run cool.

 The quick collet lock allows you to make fast accessory changes.
-That is time-saving to the user.
+That is time-saving for the user.

 - They both have an innovative ventilation system.